Balanced breakfasts for steady energy

 - Protein-Shakes / smoothies: NOOOO, I am not talking about those sugar loaden juices or fruit smoothies you can get at certain juice bars.
 I am talking about a home-made smoothie, based on good fats (e.g. coconut, almond, hemp, chia, avocado, butter, whole raw milk...), protein (non-denatured whey protein, hemp protein, gelatin, raw milk, bee pollen...) and SOME carbs (1/2 banana, some berries, 1/2 apple, 1 teaspoon of honey...).
 You can obviously be as creative as you want, adding lots of green veggies to it, cacao powder, wheat grass...).
 Some ideas:

-· With coconut milk, raw milk or home-made almond milk, little fruit, cacao powder, bee pollen + protein powder
+· With coconut milk (from the tin, not the "alpro" version), raw milk or home-made almond milk, little fruit, cacao powder, bee pollen + protein powder

 · With avocado, barley grass, little fruit, green veggies, protein powder, bee pollen, hemp seeds